devanshiagarwal1034/s3tosnowflake/README.md

 **8. Automating the Process with Tasks**
 To eliminate the need for manual intervention, I used **Snowflake Tasks** to schedule the stored procedure to run automatically at regular intervals (every 5 minutes).
 Tasks in Snowflake are used to automate SQL operations, ensuring that new data is processed continuously and that the main table remains up-to-date without requiring any manual triggers.
 This automated scheduling ensures the process runs smoothly without any manual effort.

+Conclusion
+This project demonstrates a robust, automated data pipeline using AWS and Snowflake.
+By combining the strengths of these platforms, the pipeline ensures reliable data processing and analysis.